• Control or Trust?

 Destined to be a child of God.
 This is such a comforting phrase.
 As in all comfortable things, there is a danger.
 This comforting phrase is often, and understandably, taken as being directed toward individuals.
 Yet, if we use both Old Testament and New Testament phrasing, it is better (and more safely) understood as a corporate destiny.

 As part of Noah’s , we are corporately covered insofar as God will never flood the entirety of the earth again.
 Just as the 12 Tribes of Israel were the of God, corporately, so too is the Church.
-How an behaved and responded toward God was, and remains, separate from the corporate selection.
+How an behaved and responded toward God was, and remains, from the corporate selection.

 There is a tension here.
 Salvation is also quite personal and individual.
 Salvation is best expressed and the saved best lived within the community of believers.
 There is a balance, and we don’t want to be overly weighted to individual or corporate salvation.

 We testify and give thanks through our and praise of God.
-As part of both our corporate and personal activity (our “liturgy”) is to praise “… his glorious that he freely on us….”
+As part of both our corporate and personal activity (our “liturgy”) is to praise “… his glorious grace that he freely bestowed on us….”

 The psalmist declared…